selabhvl/dat110public/project4/partB.md

 ### Step 5: System testing

-Test that the implementation works properly by attempting to access the device and see that the log in the cloud service is properly updated.
+Test that the implementation works properly by interacting with the IoT access control device (the JavaFX GUI) to gain access and see that the log in the cloud service is properly updated.

+Make sure that you have put the device into network mode first by pressing the `N` button.

 Try also to provide an incorrect access code.
 Try to also change the access code by sending a request from the Postman tool and see that the access control device correctly obtains/uses the new access code.

-Make sure that you have put the device into network mode first by pressing the `N` button.

 ### Step 6: Cloud deployment - **Optional**